sanilac6459/sanilac6459/README.md

 # Hi there, welcome to my GitHub Profile! 👩🏽‍💻
-My name is Sanila Chowdhury, a Computer Science student at Hunter College with a minor in Mathematics.
-I'm an aspiring **software engineer**, dedicated to creating scalable and impactful solutions.
+My name is Sanila Chowdhury, a Computer Science student at Hunter College and an aspiring **software engineer**, dedicated to creating scalable and impactful solutions.

 My journey began in high school with a four-year software engineering course, where I discovered my passion for programming and technology through coding challenges and personal projects.
 This experience has driven me to pursue a career in tech, turning my creativity and ideas into real-world applications that make a meaningful impact.
 I strive to keep exploring, grow both personally and professionally, and contribute to the innovations and milestones that are advancing this field.